jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

     torontoraptors
     ------------------------------------------------------------------------------------

+## Conclusion

+SVD is definitely a great technique for collaborative filtering and it handles large dataset really well in that it is able to sort through the most important features to use for the prediction.
+There are so much more things that we can do with SVD to create better prediction for collaborative filtering, including utilizing gradient descent to minimize the error produced by the SVD model.
+While this project is only a POC (Prove of Concept) and I am only using the simple built-in SVD function by the scipy library, I hope to utilize this method with the conjuction of other technique such as the Restricted Boltzman Machine (RBM) in my future work.

 ## References
 Hutchinson, A. (2018, April 20).
 Reddit Now Has as Many Users as Twitter, and Far Higher Engagement Rates.
 Retrieved from https://www.socialmediatoday.com/news/reddit-now-has-as-many-users-as-twitter-and-far-higher-engagement-rates/521789/.

 Baxter, J. (2016).
 A comparative analysis of subreddit recommenders for Reddit.
 Retrieved from http://jaybaxter.net/redditrecommender.pdf